yonomitt/behavioral-cloning-car-simulator/writeup_template.md

 - **[conv_4_fc_3](./model.py#L107L169)**: My eventual best model comprising of 4 convolution layers and 3 fully connected layers.
 - **[conv_4_fc_3_more_filters](./model.py#L41L104)**: A modification of *conv_4_fc_3* that added significantly more filters to the convolution layers
-- **[resnet_ish](./model.py#L172L226)**: An attempt to try transfer learning by using a ResNet50 model pretrained on ImageNet with new fully connected layers attached to the end of the convolution layer stack
+- **[resnet_ish](./model.py#L172L226)**: An attempt to try transfer learning by using a ResNet50 model pre-trained on ImageNet with new fully connected layers attached to the end of the convolution layer stack
-- **[vgg16_ish](./model.py#L229L283)**: Another attempt to try transfer learning by using a VGG16 model pretrained on ImageNet
+- **[vgg16_ish](./model.py#L229L283)**: Another attempt to try transfer learning by using a VGG16 model pre-trained on ImageNet
 - **[end_to_end_nvidia](./model.py#L286L362)**

 My experimenting cycle: